-The 7 Best Christmas Movies On Netflix Right Now
+The 5 Best Christmas Movies On Netflix Right Now

 Christmas movies are a staple of the holidays.
-Whether it’s enjoying the same movies you watched when you were little or just finding something to bring your relatives together for 90 minutes, everyone has a different reason to love those iconic titles.
+Whether it’s enjoying the same movies you watched when you were little or just finding something to bring your relatives together for 83 minutes, everyone has a different reason to love those iconic titles.
 The bad news is that Netflix is really lacking in holiday spirit nowadays.
-Where once we had Christmas classics like Elf and Gremlins to warm our hearts during those long winter nights, today’s selection is bare, bleak, and packed with direct-to-video sequels you’ve never heard of.
+Where once we had Christmas classics like Elf to warm our hearts during those long winter nights, today’s selection is bare, bleak, and packed with direct-to-video sequels you’ve never heard of.
 Sure, Santa Paws 2: The Santa Pups might work for the littlest ones in your family, but everyone else might be better off putting on the endless fireplace stream.

 That doesn’t mean that there aren’t some worthwhile titles hidden out there, though.
-There’s an option or two out there for everyone if you search hard enough.
-But who has time for that?
-That’s why we put together a list of the six best Christmas movies on Netflix right now.
+But who has time to search?
+That’s why we put together a list of the five best Christmas movies on Netflix right now.

-Related: The 20 Best Movies On Netflix Right Now, Ranked
+Related: The 43 Best Netflix Original Series, Ranked

 Just Friends!!